eXocriador/contacts_app/README.md

 - Create an issue in the repository
 - Check the API documentation
 - Review the logs for debugging

-## 🔄 CI/CD Pipeline

-The project includes GitHub Actions workflow that:

-- Runs linting and type checking
-- Builds the application
-- Runs security audits
-- Builds and pushes Docker images (on main branch)

 ## 📊 Monitoring